Bull Terrier

 Official measurements, coat, and temperament

-• Head: Long, strong, and deep right to the end of the muzzle, but not coarse.
-Full and oval when viewed from the front.
+- Head: Long, strong, and deep right to the end of the muzzle, but not coarse.
+Viewed from the front, it is egg-shaped and completely filled.

-• Ears: Small, thin, and placed close together; should be held stiffly erect.
+- Ears: Small, thin, and placed close together, capable of being held stiffly erect.

-• Coat: Short, flat, even, and harsh to the touch with a fine gloss.
+- Coat: Short, flat, and harsh to the touch with a fine gloss.

 Breed Trivia